 Overall, my $1 membership to SAN got me access to a lot of content and many hours worth of learning experiences, which is why I decided to bump up my original score for this program.

-5 out of 10 stars.
-This review reflects that $1 trial and the things I saw from it, and based on that alone, this program is legit and not a scam.
+4 out of 10 stars.
+This review reflects that $1 trial and the things I saw from it, and based on that alone, this program is not a scam.
 Like I said before, compared to my initial review, many years ago, this version of the program has improved a lot.

 And here is a link (not promotional) to the program if you want to try that $1 trial.

-Whether you should go further with it should be your decision, but here is also a brief mention of the other program I talked about earlier:
+Whether you should go further with it should be your decision, and I personally decided not to, but here is also a brief mention of the other program I talked about earlier:

 I was very impressed that I could join it for free, but then when the $1 offer to see more of the Profit Boosting Bootcamp came up, I took it and I’m glad I did, because there was a lot of good content to view.